 2. Check Intercooler & Turbocharger Hoses

 Sprinter Intercooler hoses are prone to leaks.
 A leaking hose will cause limp mode as the vehicle will be unable to maintain specified boost pressure.
 The most often leak occurs at the fittings where hoses attach to hard pipes or the intercooler.
 Any buildup of black “gunk” near a fitting is an indication it is leaking.
 Replace the intercooler o-ring seals or refresh the hoses themselves to fix any leak you find.
+The most common leak on the V6 engine is the green o-ring in the metal pipe that is attached to the turbocharger.

 Any curved hose is also a candidate for developing a split.
 Check all sides of all curved hoses by squeezing the hose vigorously.
 These hoses expand when pressurized, so a crack or split may not be noticeable if the hose isn’t under pressure.
 Replace any hose that has a crack in it.
 Trying to repair the hose is unlikely as oil vapors will break down any adhesive used to make a repair.